dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 ### Project template changes

 When .NET 6 was released last year, the HTML markup of the `_Host` page (`Pages/_Host.chstml`) was split between the `_Host` page and a new `_Layout` page (`Pages/_Layout.chstml`) in the .NET 6 Blazor Server project template.

-In .NET 7, the HTML markup has been moved back to the `_Host` page (`Pages/_Host.chstml`) in project templates.
+In .NET 7, the HTML markup has been recombined with the `_Host` page in project templates.

-Several additional changes were made to the .NET 7 Blazor project templates.
+Several additional changes were made to the Blazor project templates.
 It isn't feasible to list every change to the templates in the documentation.
 To migrate an app to .NET 7 in order to adopt all of the changes, see <xref:migration/60-to-70#blazor>.

 ### Experimental `QuickGrid` component